Shopware HTTP Cache with Varnish XKey

 ...

-Then reload the Varnish instance to apply the configuration.
+Restart=on-failure Then reload Varnish-Cache to apply the configuration.